sskeyog/fcc/README.md

+## -- LINUX ONLY! --

 # Note
-This is a test project that i made to get familiar with github
+This is a test project that i made to get familiar with github.

 # fcc
 Simple program that overwrites and changes file contents.